The Sing Song Girl

 All eyes were on Madam Liang.
 Why?
 Because her relationship with Ming was a problem.
 The problem was not that they were secret lovers; that was not really a secret.
 The problem was that the Wah Sing Tong owned the parlor, and therefore all the revenues from the parlor belonged to the Wah Sing Tong, yet Madam Liang was sharing the revenues with her lover Ming, which went to help fund the Bai Duck Tong.

-Li stared at Song then began laughing.
-Madam Liang smiled nervously and offered Song a drink and a pipe to smoke, then tried to sweet talk him.
+Li stared at Song then began to laugh.
+Madam Liang smiled nervously and offered Song a drink and a pipe to smoke, then tried to sweet-talk him.
 “You are all too tense.
 Why don’t you let me take care of you?
-Lily, sing.”
+May, sing.”

-“Come back here, Lily!
-May!”
+“Come back here, May!
+Hua!”
 We heard Madam Liang called out to us.
 We kept running.
 We made it outside.
 It was dark and drizzling.
 The streets were empty.
-May and I hid in a dark alleyway.
+Hua and I hid in a dark alleyway.

-“I want to go home,” May began to cry.
+“I want to go home,” Hua began to cry.
 I wiped her tears away with my sleeves.
-“Mei mei,” meaning little sister, “we won’t be able to go home for some time.”
-On hearing that, May cried harder.
+“Xiaomei,” meaning little sister, “we won’t be able to go home for some time.”
+On hearing that, Hua cried harder.
 I felt that giving her the truth was better than giving her false hope.

 Suddenly we heard fast footsteps on the street.
-Men going door to door, yelling, “where are the girls?”
+The men were going door to door, yelling, “where are the girls?”

-May’s eyes widened with fear.
-I squeezed her hand assuringly and urged, “be strong.”
+Hua’s eyes widened with fear.
+I squeezed her hand reassuringly and urged, “be strong.”
 We hid in a rickshaw in the dark alleyway.
-As the fighting, gunshots, killings took place on the street, I held May and began humming to comfort her, but in truth I was trying to drown out the deadly sounds and comfort myself.
+As the fighting, gunshots, killings took place on the street, I held Hua and began humming to comfort her, but in truth I was trying to drown out the deadly sounds and comfort myself.

 “But we didn’t—” I tried to argue, but Madam Liang cut me off and pinched me harder.